All Episodes

 I don't even like watching sports.

-I love playing sports, I like watching sports.
+I love playing sports.

-The reason that I'm not doing a worldwide singing tour is because people like good singing, apparently more than what I do, which is fair and fine.
+The reason that I'm not doing a worldwide singing tour is because people like good singing, apparently, more than what I do, which is fair and fine.

 It's not because they hate me.

-Alright, so timeline of key events.
+So, timeline of key events.

 1941, November.